A-Z GUIDE on choosing a Surfboard

-Check out each board size suggestion to get the most out of your preferences.
+Check out each board’s size suggestion down below to find the most suitable on for you.

-Everyone has a different style of surfing, but the main types are:
+Everyone has a different style of surfing they want to achieve, but the main types are:

-Shortboard – Carve and ride on fast and hollow waves.
+- Shortboard – Carving – Riding on fast and hollow waves.
+Turns, cutbacks, barreling.
 Level: Expert

-NOTE: Many beginner surfers choose to ride a shortboard way too soon, but by doing so they will be missing lots of quality time in the ocean by not knowing how to read the waves correctly.
-I would recommend sticking to larger types of boards before you are really ready for the right shortboard.
+NOTE: Many beginner surfers choose to ride a shortboard way too soon and by doing so they will be missing lots of quality time in the ocean by not knowing how to read the waves correctly.
+I would strongly recommend sticking to larger boards before you are really ready for to tackle larger and fast waves.

-The “real fish” is always rather wide from the top and about a foot shorter from a rider SIZE
+The “real” fish is always wide on the top and about a foot shorter than the rider – SIZE

 Fish is a fun board that can be ridden on all types of waves.
-From knee-high to slow rolling overhead waves.
-Due to their universal shape, they are kind of like the funky kids of the family.
-The fish surfboard is having fun on mushy, slow and unpowered waves.
+From knee-high to slow rolling overheads.
+The fish surfboard is having the most fun on mushy, slow, and unpowered waves.

-Fish surfboards are perfect for the summer, where the swells are generally slow and low.
-Fish surfboards are recognized by the wider upper half and a bit narrower bottom.
+Perfect for the summer, where the swells are generally slow and low.
+Fish surfboards are recognized by the wider upper half and the obvious fish-tail shape narrow tail.

-Hybrid Fish is a mixture between a shortboard and a fish, generally longer in size than the rider.
+Hybrid Fish is a mixture between a shortboard and a fish, generally longer than the rider.